Contributed by Hannah Jenina

 Tip: Uber and Grab drivers were very helpful in our tours.
 We were fortunate because Grab had a promo then which helped us a lot during our stay.

 After freshening up, we ate our lunch at KFC, which was a few steps away from our hotel.
 Then, we waited for our booked trip.
 We availed a Klias River Fireflies Safari Cruise with Klook.
-Again, we were lucky we booked our first-day itinerary weeks before and had the chance to use the “Madness” promo code which cost us ₱1,767.60.
+Again, we were lucky we booked our first-day itinerary weeks before and had the chance to use the “Madness” promo code which cost us ₱1,767.60 each.

 From the Kota Kinabalu city centre, it is a three-hour journey to Kota Belud, Klias River’s location.
 This is a mangrove forest reserve.